bem/bem-components/common.blocks/control-group/control-group.en.md

 `control-group` block is a wrapper for blocks' visual grouping.
 Blocks that need grouping should be placed in block's BEMJSON declaration `content` field.

 Block's representation exists only for CSS with no additional functionality.
-Theme `normal` is required for nested blocks.
+Theme `islands` is required for nested blocks.

 On a page `control-group` block is represented by `<div>` HTML element.